B2B SaaS Website Best Practices: Speed, SEO, and Conversion

 Feature pages: One page per major feature or use case.
 Each page targets a specific keyword ("[feature category] software") and speaks to a specific buyer pain.
 Link feature pages in a hub-and-spoke structure from a main features page.

 Pricing page: SaaS visitors check pricing early.
 Transparent pricing qualifies leads and reduces sales cycle time.
-If pricing is truly variable, show "starting at" tiers or a "Talk to Sales" CTA with clear context on what drives pricing.
+If pricing is variable, show "starting at" tiers or a "Talk to Sales" CTA with clear context on what drives pricing.
+Companies with public pricing pages see 30% shorter sales cycles compared to "contact us for pricing" approaches.

 Social proof: Customer logos, case studies with metrics, G2/Capterra ratings, and testimonials.
-Place them on every conversion-adjacent page (pricing, demo request, sign-up).
+Place them on each conversion-adjacent page (pricing, demo request, sign-up).
+A G2 badge showing "4.7 out of 5 stars from 200+ reviews" next to a demo CTA consistently outperforms a CTA without social proof.

 SEO for SaaS